joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 inc.number === 'INC0010005';  // true
 ~~~

 As I mentioned in Part 0, GlideRecord's inconsistent behavior here made me distrust strict equality in JavaScript in my early ServiceNow days.
-And, continuing the pattern, using `getValue()` and/or casting to the appropriate native type avoids the problem, but GlideQuery just hands over the value in the correct native type.
+Continuing the pattern, using `getValue()` and/or casting to the appropriate native type avoids the problem, but GlideQuery just hands over the value in the correct native type.
 Easy peasy.

 ## JavaScript native objects